hoffmangroup/mccf1/README.md

 ## Execution instructions ##

+Allocate your ground-truth real values into an array, and your predicted real values into another one.
+Then call the `mccf1_calcu()` function to compute the MCC-F1 score metric and the best thresold, or the `mccf1_plot()` to plot and save the MCC-F1 score curve.
+See the example below.

 # An example

 To run MCC-F1Curve, you first need to have a vector of actual values and a vector of predicted values.

-I will use the following code to simulate an example.
-I will use beta distribution to simulate the predicted value vector.
+We use beta distribution to simulate the predicted value vector.
+From the R terminal, type:

     actual <- c(rep(1, 1000), rep(0, 10000))
     predicted <- c(rbeta(300, 12, 2), rbeta(700, 3, 4),rbeta(10000, 2, 3))

-Secondly, run our code file MCC-F1Curve.R.
+Secondly, include the code file MCC-F1Curve.R.

+    source("MCC-F1Curve.R")

-Then you can use the function mccf1_calcu the corresponding MCC-F1 metric and the best threshold of the prediction.
+Then you can use the function `mccf1_calcu()` to generate the corresponding MCC-F1 score metric and the best threshold of the prediction:

 	result <- mccf1_calcu(actual, predicted)